This content was updated for accuracy and relevance on December 13th, 2021

 - Have a Plan – Beyond building your savings ahead of your journey, it’s a good idea to have a steady job lined up (or at least a solid plan, if you’re a freelancer) so that you can support yourself on the road.
 Figure out what your skills are and how you can market yourself from Bali.
 Or California.
 Or anywhere.

 Working is a huge part of digital nomadism, but it’s easy to get distracted by all the beautiful places you’ll visit.
-There are some important things to keep in mind while you travel and work so that you can be as productive as you would be in the office.
+There are some important things to keep in mind each time you travel to a different place for work so that you can be as productive as you would be in the office.

-- Make sure you have reliable internet and phone service so you can stay connected to your co-workers or clients.
+- Whether you're in a foreign country or your home country, make sure you have reliable internet and phone service so you can stay connected to your co-workers or clients.
 If there’s no reliable WiFi, look into your phone plan to see what hotspot options you have.

 - Consider Working from a laptop can wreak havoc on your hands and wrists, so invest in a decent wireless mouse.
 In addition, try to make sure you’re sitting properly.
 While it might be comfy to work slouched on a sofa or a beach chair, your back will thank you in the long run if you work from an ergonomically aligned workspace.